matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 homeserver is still trusting an identity server for validation of threepids.
-If the endpoints are split, the homeserver will handle the validation of threepids being added to user accounts, and identity servers will validate threepids being added to their own database.
+If the endpoints are split, the homeserver will handle the validation of threepids being added to user accounts, and identity servers will validate threepids being bound to themselves.

-To solve this problem, we propose adding two new endpoints.
-One that is only used for binding to user's account, and another that is only for binding to an identity server of the user's choice.
-The existing binding endpoint will be deprecated.
+To solve this problem, we propose adding two new endpoints. `POST /account/3pid/add` that is only used for adding to user's account on a homeserver, and `POST /account/3pid/bind` that is only for binding to an identity server of the user's choice.
+The existing binding endpoint (`POST /account/3pid`) will be deprecated.

 One may question why clients don't just contact an identity server directly to bind a threepid, bypassing the implications of binding through a